-The state of Missouri has a Patient Movement plan that outlines the statewide plan that outlines how state agencies work with and support the orderly movement of patients from hospitals or a large-scale incident using EMS resources activated through state requests from hospitals, healthcare systems, regional healthcare coalitions and/or local government emergency operations centers in response to a significant incident within Missouri.
+The state of Missouri has a Patient Movement Plan that outlines the statewide plan that outlines how state agencies work with and support the orderly movement of patients from hospitals or a large-scale incident using EMS resources activated through state requests from hospitals, healthcare systems, regional healthcare coalitions and/or local government emergency operations centers in response to a significant incident within Missouri.
+The plan is located in the EMResource document library.

-The nonurban Missouri healthcare coalition does not direct evacuation as this is directed by impacted healthcare facilities.
-The coalition provides situational awareness and can assist in initiating appropriate queries through EMResource such as a bed availability query (see page 13 for list of queries).
+The Nonurban Missouri Healthcare Coalition does not direct evacuation as this is directed by impacted healthcare facilities.
+The coalition provides situational awareness and can assist in initiating appropriate queries through EMResource such as a bed availability query (see pages 12-13 for list of queries).
 The coalition provides a source of information sharing and communication and coordination as appropriate to support the evacuation and relocation process.